isomerpages/moe-greenridgesec/_about-us/Vision, Mission, Motto, Values, Crest.md

 permalink: /about-us/vision-mission-motto-values/
 description: ""
 ---
-Greenridge Secondary School (GSS) believes that every child is unique and can grow to advocate a worthy cause for a brighter future.
+<font size="5">Greenridge Secondary School (GSS) believes that every child is unique and can grow to advocate a worthy cause for a brighter future.
 It is our mission to shape character and inspire learning.<br><br>
 Anchored in our RIDGE values (Respect, Integrity, Diligence, Grit, Empathy) and motto (Together Onward), our students will embrace the strength of diversity and team spirit.
 A place for IDEAS (Imagination, Discovery, Expression, Accomplishment and Service), we reimagine the joy of learning for life and nurture a Growth Mindset in our students.<br><br>
-Together, we develop in our students the 5 Minds for the Future (Disciplined, Synthesising, Creating, Respectful and Ethical minds); We shape them to be Compassionate Leaders,  and inspire them to become Confident Learners and Ethical Innovators.
+Together, we develop in our students the 5 Minds for the Future (Disciplined, Synthesising, Creating, Respectful and Ethical minds); We shape them to be Compassionate Leaders,  and inspire them to become Confident Learners and Ethical Innovators.</font>
 # **Vision, Mission, Motto, Values, Crest**

 ![](/images/Greenridge%20Secondary%20School%20Name%20%20Logo.jpg)